 Docking An Outboard Vs Inboard Boat

 Because of the trash in the river, we cruised at 10 miles per hour and got to the club without incident.
 However, I did have some problems with docking the boat in such a tight space.
-I learned another valuable lesson: docking an outboard is a lot different than an inboard on a Grand Banks.
+I learned another valuable lesson: docking an outboard powered boat is a lot different than docking an inboard powered boat like our Grand Banks.
 I decided to take two lessons, and now I’m able to dock perfectly.

 There are so many things to learn about boating that it keeps me busy – reading books, testing out various things and snoozing in the cabin.
 Life has been good to us, and I expect to get a few more years with the Seawon III before giving up again for good.